Nomad-Rob/Docker/Multiple_Containers/README.md

 - IDE (VSCode or whatever you prefer)
 - Makefile extensions (optional) but used in this repo

+## Usage
+This Docker Compose file is designed to create a multi-container Docker application with three main services: `frontend`, `backend`,`database`, and `loadbalance `.
+Each service is configured to meet specific requirements of a typical web application stack.
+1. Place the Docker Compose file in the root of your project directory.
+2. Ensure you have a `frontend`, `backend`, `database`, and directory.
+3. Build the Docker image: `docker-compose build`
+4. Run the container: `docker-compose up`
+5. Access your application at `http://localhost:5173`

 ## Docker Compose
 This file will show how to run multiple containers with docker compose.
 Docker compose is a tool that allows you to run multiple containers at once.
 This is useful if you have an application that requires multiple containers to run.
 For example if you have a web application that requires a database and a web server.
 You can use docker compose to run both containers at once.
 This will allow you to run your application locally without having to deploy it to a server.
 This is useful for testing and development purposes.